txei/txei/README.md

  - head-of-blockchain registers,

- - shielded cryptographic key objects (secret/private keys),
+ - shielded (non-extractable) cryptographic key objects (secret/private keys),

+ - restricted key objects (which can only be used in TPM functions that sign or decrypt specific kinds of payloads),

+   > These are useful functions, such as the "quote" function, which can
+   > sign a variety of TPM state, including some or all PCRs, TPM reset
+   > counter, etc.  The TPM reset counter, for example, can be used to
+   > detect rebooting of the host.
+The PCRs can be used to detect
+   > loading of unapproved software.
+The PCRs can also be used to bind
+   > the current heads of multiple blockchains.

  - a rich authorization policy facility for determining whether software running on the machin with the TPM can use a given key object,

- - use of key objects by software on the machine with the TPM (e.g., to make digital signatures).
+ - use of key objects by software on the machine that has the TPM (e.g., to make digital signatures), but subject to policy.

 "Shielded" means that the cryptographic objects (such as secret/private keys) are held in the TPM chip in a way that either they cannot ever be